michelle-wangg/impromptu/README.md

 We learned that Yerba Mate is actually really good— the mint flavour is the best one.

 ## What's next for Impromptu
 In the future, we can allow friends chat with each other through direct message to further foster the social interaction aspect.
-We will be continuously expanding our selection of questions and are looking into incorporating AI to generate questions more relevant to the user's location, timezone, or other factors.
+We will be continuously expanding our selection of questions and are looking into incorporating AI to generate questions more relevant to the user's location, timezone, demographic, and more.